Rock-n-Block/ansible-tools/terraform/README.md

 3. (optional) Create new workspace for state (commands listed in [Workspace comands](###workspace-commands) section)
 3. Choose module for interaction (listed in [Avaiable modules](##avalable-modules) section), you must supply name of module to `module=` variable
 4. Run appropriate commands (listed in [Deployment commands](###deployment-commandss) section) with your `.tfvars` file, passing his name to `vars=` variable
+5. After execution of module, Terraform will create file `tfgenhosts-<server_name>-<aws_id>.yml` in module directory.
+You can use contents of this file to add new instance in local Anisble hosts.yml file

 ---